OVERVIEW

 Open enrollment for future years

-Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
-See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.
+Not sure if you are exempt from the requirement to purchase health insurance?
+See "Are You Exempt From Health Care Coverage?".